 Whitby is famed for its fabulous fresh seafood, and its rich maritime heritage that includes Captain Cook.
 So, why not combine the two together in the Whitby Fish and Ships Festival?

-Taking place most recently on the 17th and 18th May, the annual Whitby Fish and Ships Festival is back for 2025 promising a lively celebration of Whitby’s rich fishing heritage.
+Taking place most recently on the 16th and 17th May 2026, the annual Whitby Fish and Ships Festival is back and promising a lively celebration of Whitby’s rich fishing heritage.
 Join us for live cookery and fish craft demonstrations from top local chefs alongside incredible live music from local bands and sea balladeers.
 There will be plenty of family activities and entertainment, local exhibitors and so much more!

 There are also: